aurelius-ai/hit_or_not/index.md

 ## See if your song is a hit!

-I have trained over a hundred models using machine learning classifiers using key aucoustic features correlated with music popularity.
+I have trained over a hundred effective models for machine learning classifiers using key aucoustic features correlated with music popularity.

 ### Popularity is consistently predicted with 70-80% accuracy.